syl20bnr/spacemacs/README.md

 # Update

-Spacemacs has a built-in notification of new version when you are on the `master` branch.
+Spacemacs has a built-in notification of a new version when you are on the `master` branch.
 If you are on the `develop` branch then you'll have to update Spacemacs manually by updating your repository.

 ## Automatic update

-When a new version is available an little arrow appears in the mode-line.
+When a new version is available a little arrow appears in the mode-line.

 Its color depends on the number of versions available since your last update.
 Green means that your current version is recent, orange and red that your